-Payments are made no later than 30 days following the end of each month.
-To receive payment, you must have provided all required banking and tax information and documentation, as well as meet the minimum payment threshold, ranging from 10 USD to 150 USD, depending on your country or region.
+Payments are made no later than 45 days following the end of each month.
+To receive payment, you must have provided all required banking and tax information and documentation, as well as meet the minimum payment threshold.

 Payment thresholds by country or region

-If your bank and bank account currency are listed in this table, you must exceed a minimum payment threshold of 10 USD.
-For the Republic of Korea (KRW), the minimum threshold is 50 USD.
-All other bank countries and regions and bank account currencies must exceed a minimum payment threshold of 150 USD
+If your bank territory and bank account currency is listed in the table below, you must exceed the minimum payment threshold listed.
+All other bank territories and bank account currencies must exceed a minimum payment threshold of US$40.

 Payment dates and methods

 The payment date is the date the payment leaves Apple's bank.
 Your bank may or may not credit those funds to you on the same day.
 We present the payment date in Payments and Financial Reports.
 For past payments, we display the value as "Paid."
 For any scheduled future payments, we display the date as the "Expected Payment Date."

 Where possible, payments are made by Electronic Funds Transfer.
 Apple's bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month the requirements for being paid have been met.

 The term "ACH (Automated Clearing House) payments" is used in reference to low-value payments.
 You can view the payment method used on the Payment Page in Payments and Financial Reports.

 When a payment made to you is returned to us, you will see the return at the top of the page, highlighted in red as an amount added to the cumulative balance of what you are owed.
 We will attempt to repay this amount, along with all other amounts owed, during the next monthly payment processing period.